-"PART 6 ORDER PROTECTION
+PART 6 ORDER PROTECTION (Not in force)

 6.1.
-Marketplace Requirements for Order Protection
+Marketplace Requirements for Order Protection (Not in force)

-Subsection 6.1(1) of the Regulation requires a marketplace to establish, (1) maintain and ensure compliance with written policies and procedures that are reasonably designed to prevent trade-throughs by orders entered on that marketplace.
+- Subsection 6.1(1) of the Regulation requires a marketplace to establish, maintain and ensure compliance with written policies and procedures that are reasonably designed to prevent trade-throughs by orders entered on that marketplace.
 A marketplace may implement this requirement in various ways.
 For example, the policies and procedures of a marketplace may reasonably prevent trade-throughs via the design of the marketplace's trade execution algorithms (by not allowing a trade-through to occur), or by voluntarily establishing direct linkages to other marketplaces.
-Marketplaces are not able to avoid their obligations by establishing policies and procedures that instead require marketplace participants to take steps to reasonably prevent trade-throughs.

-- It is the responsibility of marketplaces to regularly review and monitor the effectiveness of their policies and procedures and take prompt steps to remedy any deficiencies in reasonably preventing trade-throughs and complying with subsection 6.1(2) of the Regulation.
-In general, it is expected that marketplaces maintain relevant information so that the effectiveness of its policies and procedures can be adequately evaluated by regulatory authorities.
-Relevant information would include information that describes: - steps taken by the marketplace to evaluate its policies and procedures; (a) - any breaches or deficiencies found; and (b) - the steps taken to resolve the breaches or deficiencies. (c) - As part of the policies and procedures required in subsection 6.1(1) of the Regulation, a marketplace is expected to include a discussion of their automated functionality and how they will handle potential delayed responses as a result of an equipment or systems failure or malfunction experienced by another marketplace.
+Marketplaces are not able to avoid their obligations by establishing policies and procedures that instead require marketplace participants to take steps to reasonably prevent trade-throughs. - It is the responsibility of marketplaces to regularly review and monitor the effectiveness of their policies and procedures and take prompt steps to remedy any deficiencies in reasonably preventing trade-throughs and complying with subsection 6.1(2) of the Regulation.
+In general, it is expected that steplaces manned by regulatory decided by re marketplaces maintain relevant information so that the effectiveness of its policies and procedures can be adequately evaluated by regulatory authorities.
+Relevant information would include information that describes: - (a) - (b) - (c) - As part of the policies and procedures required in subsection 6.1(1) of the Regulation, a marketplace is expected to include a discussion of their automated functionality and how they will handle potential delayed responses as a result of an equipment or systems failure or malfunction experienced by another marketplace.
 In addition, marketplaces should include a discussion of how they treat a directed-action order when received and how it will be used. - Order protection applies whenever two or more marketplaces with protected orders are open for trading.
 Some marketplaces provide a trading session at a price established by that marketplace during its regular trading hours for marketplace participants who are required to benchmark to a certain closing price.
-In these circumstances, under paragraph 6.2(e), a marketplace would not be required to take steps to reasonably prevent trade-throughs of orders on another marketplace.
+In these circumstances, under paragraph 6.2(e), a marketplace would not be required to take steps to

 6.2.
-Marketplace Participant Requirements for Order Protection
+Marketplace Participant Requirements for Order Protection (Not in force)

-- For a marketplace participant that wants to use a directed-action order, section 6.4 of the Regulation requires a marketplace participant to establish, maintain and ensure compliance with written policies and procedures that are reasonably designed to prevent tradethroughs.
+- (1) For a marketplace participant that wants to use a directed-action order, section 6.4 of the Regulation requires a marketplace participant to establish, maintain and ensure compliance with written policies and procedures that are reasonably designed to prevent trade-throughs.
 In general, it is expected that a marketplace participant that uses a directed-action order would maintain relevant information so that the effectiveness of its policies and procedures can be adequately evaluated by regulatory authorities.
 Relevant information would include information that describes: - (a) steps taken by the marketplace participant to evaluate its policies and procedures; - (b) any breaches or deficiencies found; and - (c) the steps taken to resolve the breaches or deficiencies.

-The policies and procedures should also outline when it is appropriate to use a directed-action order and how it will be used as set out in paragraph 6.4(a) of the Regulation.
+The policies and procedures should also outline when it is appropriate to use a directed-action order and how it will be used as set out in paragraph 64(a) of the Regulation.

-Order protection applies whenever two or more marketplaces with protected orders are open for trading.
+(2) Order protection applies whenever two or more marketplaces with protected orders are open for trading.
 Some marketplaces provide a trading session at a price established by that marketplace during its regular trading hours for marketplace participants who are required to benchmark to a certain closing price.
 In these circumstances, under paragraph 6.4(a)(iv)(C) of the Regulation, a marketplace participant would not be required to take steps to reasonably prevent trade-throughs of orders between marketplaces.